 Recently named the 2018 Canterbury Breeders Association Pacing Breeder of the Year, Spreydon Lodge bred 32 individual winners in New Zealand alone in the 2017-18 season, with many more throughout Australia and North America.

-The inaugural New Zealand Bloodstock Standardbred Yearling Sale saw Spreydon Lodge achieve its best ever sales results, with its Christchurch based draft of nine yearlings selling for an incredible $522,500 in total.Read full article
+For the second successive year Spreydon Lodge has enjoyed a strong showing at the New Zealand Bloodstock Standardbred Yearling Sale, with its 2020 Christchurch based draft of nine yearlings selling for an impressive $446,000 in total.Read full article